Thursday, December 15, 2016

 Arcuballista: A Late Roman Crossbow

-As for the arcuballista, its name suggests it incorporated an arcus (Lat. “arch”), but whether this refers to the bow of a non-torsion weapon or to the arched-strut (Lat. arcus ferreus) design of torsion weapons from the 2nd century AD onwards cannot be unequivocally stated.
+As for the arcuballista, its name suggests it incorporated an arcus (“arch”), but whether this refers to the bow of a non-torsion weapon or to the arched-strut (Latin: arcus ferreus) design of torsion weapons from the 2nd-century AD onwards cannot be unequivocally stated.

-Thus we turn to the crossbows depicted on the Gallo-Roman reliefs (shown below) from Salignac (left) and Saint Marcel (right)[6].
-These are obviously not gastraphetes (belly-bows) as they lack the distinctive crescent-shaped stomach rests characteristic of such weapons.
+We turn, therefore, to the crossbows depicted on the Gallo-Roman carved stone reliefs (pictured) from Solignac and Saint Marcel.
+These are obviously not a gastraphetes (“stomach bow”) as they lack the distinctive crescent-shaped stomach rests characteristic of such weapons.
 Nor is there any sign of winching mechanism for spanning the bows.
 Are these then the elusive arcuballistae?

-From a photograph of the Salignac relief in his article[7], Baatz suggests a plausible reconstruction of an arcuballista:
+From a photograph of the Solignac relief in his article [6], Baatz suggests a plausible reconstruction of an arcuballista:

 References: